Risks and High Jinks

 Well, I say this: never mind.

-Never mind if the future looks bleak to you.
+Never mind if the future looks bleak.

 So.
 Let’s astonish.